nkostin4/st/README.md

 # N. Kostin's st

-I forked this repo from [Luke Smith](https://lukesmith.xyz) and made some minor changes.
+I forked this build of st from [Luke Smith](https://lukesmith.xyz) and made some minor changes.
 Below is Luke's original README.

 ---